Group Insurance in Canada: What It Covers, How It Works, and How to Build a Plan

 Group Health Insurance

 Group health insurance is a core part of any group benefits package.
-It focuses on covering medical expenses not paid for by the provincial health care plan.
+It focuses on covering medical expenses not covered by the provincial health care plan, including emergency ambulance trips and hospital stays, as well as ongoing needs such as prescription drugs, paramedical therapies, medical equipment, and professional care at home.
 These coverages include:

 • Prescription drug costs – Paying for prescription medications